 How To Interpret Company Ratings

-Solar companies that score 4.5 or 5.0 offer excellent warranty coverage, equipment and support services, reputation, and availability.
+Solar companies that score 4.5 or 5.0 offer excellent warranty coverage, equipment, support services, reputation, and availability.
 Providers that score 4.0 to 4.4 are good options but may have lost points for a smaller coverage area, limited equipment, or shorter warranty options.
 However, they still offer excellent value if their services and equipment meet your home’s needs

-Providers that score 3.5 to 3.9 may have scored lower due to its limited state coverage or warranty options.
+Providers that score 3.5 to 3.9 may have scored lower due to their limited state coverage or warranty options.
 We don’t often recommend companies with lower scores unless they are local and regional companies with great warranty options and reputations.
 You should still consider these companies to find the best fit for your home and budget.

 How To Choose the Best Solar Company for You